Valentine’s Day is just around the corner!

 I know of a few local places that run Valentine’s specials.
 They may offer discounted hotel rates and throw in some coupons for dinner or drinks!
 So check your local classifieds or Facebook groups and see what kinds of discounts you can get in your area.

 Valentine’s Day doesn’t have to break the bank or put you in more debt.
 There are plenty of ways to have a fun and romantic Valentine’s Day on a budget.
-Need a few inexpensive gift ideas, check out this post for gift ideas under $15!
+Need a few inexpensive gift ideas, here are 25 Valentine’s gift ideas under $25!